-- Please do not leave children in vehicles unattended. - Do not leave your car running in the parking lot while picking up your children or dropping them off. - Do not park in the fire lane; it is strictly for buses and emergency equipment. - Parents/guardians must park in the designated area of the parking lot to drop off and pick up children. - Children must always remain with parent/guardian until they are safely with their teachers. - Children may not enter the building by themselves.
+- Please do not leave children in vehicles unattended. - Do not leave your car running in the parking lot while picking up your children or dropping them off. - Parents/guardians must park in the designated area of the parking lot to drop off and pick up children. - Children must always remain with parent/guardian until they are safely with their teachers. - Children may not enter the building by themselves.